helm/charts/incubator/vault/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart, use the following:

 > Please see the values.yaml file for an example using the consul backend.